latifah2022/password-generator/README.md

  A password is generated that matches the selected criteria

- the password is either displayed in an alert or written to the page
+ the password is either displayed in an alert or written to the page.